• Skip to primary navigation

 If a seller of the commodity lowers the price then the other seller is forced to reduce its price because customers will prefer to purchase the cheaper commodity.

-Both the sellers have to think about the possible impact when they are taking independent decisions relating to price and prediction.
+Both sellers have to think about the possible impact when they are taking independent decisions relating to price and prediction.

 In order to maximize the profits of each, they may form an association or can share the market and can charge high prices for the customers.
 It will lead to the exploitation of the customers.